-The Tecsun DE13 economy Emergency AM/FM/SW Solar Powered Radio is the perfect radio to keep in touch with the outside world whilst camping or bushing walking.
-The Tecsun DE13 Emergency AM/FM/SW Solar Powered Radio includes a inbuilt Solar Panel and Dynamo hand crank charger that allows charging the internal battery or any other device by USB or mini USB including your mobile phone.
+The Tecsun DE13DSP economy Emergency AM/ FM/SW Solar Powered Radio is the perfect radio to keep in touch with the outside world whilst camping or bushing walking.
+The radio includes a inbuilt Solar Panel and Dynamo hand crank charger that allows charging the internal battery or any other device by USB or mini USB including your mobile phone.
+DSP technology provides amazing radio performance.
 Tecsun DE13 Emergency Radio

 The smallest receiver in the Tecsun range capable of SSB reception, the Tecsun PL365 provides reception of the LW, AM/MW, FM ,and shortwave bands the Tecsun PL365 has several unique features including the use of an external ferrite rod antenna for AM reception.
 It provides FM coverage down to 76 MHz.
 The Tecsun PL365 radio can be connected to an external AM antenna, or Tecsun AM loop antenna for improved AM reception.
-TECSUN PL365 Radio
+TECSUN PL310ET MultiBand Radio